 The method parses the string representation of a date that matches any one of the patterns assigned to the formats parameter.
 If the input string does not match any one of these patterns with any of the variations defined by the styles parameter, the method throws a FormatException.
 Aside from comparing input to multiple formatting patterns, this overload behaves identically to the DateTimeOffset::ParseExact(String, String, IFormatProvider, DateTimeStyles) method.

 The formats parameter is a string array whose elements contain either a single standard format specifier or one or more custom format specifiers that define the possible pattern of the input parameter.
 When the method is called, input must match one of these patterns.
-For details about valid formatting codes, see Standard Date and Time Format Strings and Custom Date and Time Format Strings.
-If the matched element in formats includes the z, zz, or zzz custom format specifiers to indicate that an offset must be present in input, that offset must include either a negative sign or a positive sign.
+For details about valid formatting codes, see Date and Time Format Strings, Standard Date and Time Format Strings, and Custom Date and Time Format Strings.
+If the matched element in formats includes the "z", "zz", or "zzz" custom format specifier to indicate that an offset must be present in input, that offset must include either a negative sign or a positive sign.
 If the sign is missing, the method throws a FormatException.

 Using the formats parameter of this overload to specify multiple formats can help reduce the frustration many users experience when they enter dates and times.
 In particular, the ability to define multiple input patterns enables an application to handle date and time representations that can either include or lack leading zeros in months, days, hours, minutes, and seconds.
 The example provides an illustration of this.